Content Missing From the Web

-Phone Directories Online>
+Phone Directories Online

 Phone directories have had one serious shortcoming: They didn’t include all the numbers the phone company knows and makes public for listings.
 When you get a phone, the listing was public in three days.

 Cell number lists are bad, too.
-I had a number for four years, but some online list still had someone else’s name for it.
+When I had a number for four years, some online list still had someone else’s name for it.
 Granted that I don’t publish it widely, and that when I got it I promptly made the number private, but I didn’t set the privacy until I had bought it from a store, to the staff of which I gave my name while they activated the phone getting a number for it and put the data on a machine-printed receipt, and the carrier (whoever that was) had my name with the number, and long afterwards I called someone who apparently knew my name from caller ID on their landline.
-So it wasn’t that private, yet the online number lists are wrong years after I got the phone and the number.
+So it wasn’t that private, yet the online number lists are wrong at least four years after I got the phone and the number.

 Why are numbers missing and outdated?
 I don’t know, but I have a guess.
 The phone company with the customers is glad to provide the information to the directory websites, but wants a nice piece of change for the data and updates.
 The online companies all think it is too pricey.
 No deal.

-Older People’s Interests>
+Older People’s Interests